ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

   one straight path, so the parser no longer builds a graph until the input actually forks.
 Work needed mainly for editing is also kept out of a fresh parse when possible.
-- **Make allocation cheap, and references small.** Asking the general-purpose allocator for every internal syntax node is expensive.
+- **Make allocation cheap, and indexes small.** Asking the general-purpose allocator for every internal syntax node is expensive.
 An arena obtains a growing block and serves many nodes from it.
-Separately, compact references reduce the bytes moved between the parser stack and the tree.
+Separately, compact indexes reduce the bytes moved between the parser stack and the tree.
 - **Do repeated work once.** The parser prepares common grammar lookups ahead of time, and the tree reader avoids looking up the same children repeatedly.